Agile project management and Scrum.

 You will get to know the benefits of the agile way of working and Scrum, but we will also discuss the challenges and highlight some common pitfalls.

-Finally, you will get an overview how the agile approach can be implemented in large, complex organizations through a standard, Scaled Agile Framework (SAFE).
+Finally, you will get an overview how the agile approach can be implemented in large, complex organisations through a standard, Scaled Agile Framework (SAFE).

 - Roles and processes (with exercise projects)